-If your dog cannot stand still for ten seconds, it will be important to determine why.
-Is it weakness, posture, pain, or growth?
-In building a strengthening program, standing still is the first priority—planting all four paws and keeping them there regardless of physical or mental forces or distractions.
-If a dog cannot stand still, they will not be able to move along with a successful exercise program whether the ultimate goal is conformation or agility.
-Every activity a dog participates in requires static, or “standing-still” strength BEFORE working towards dynamic strengthening movements.
+When building a strengthening program, teaching a dog to stand still is the first priority— i.e., planting all four paws and keeping them still regardless of physical or mental forces or distractions.
+If a dog cannot stand still, they will not be able to move along with a successful exercise program whether the ultimate goal is conformation or agility.** Every activity a dog participates in requires static, or “standing-still” strength BEFORE working towards dynamic strengthening movements.

 Try this yourself: Plant your feet firmly on the ground about 12” apart and gently rock your weight back and forth while keeping your feet in place.
 Now do the same while allowing your feet to come off the ground (when you shift left, your right foot comes up and visa-versa).
 In which exercise do you feel your core muscles working the most?
 Which exercise requires more core muscle control?
-THIS is why your dog needs to Stand Still while weight shifting–to get the most benefit out of the motion.
+THIS is why your dog needs to Stand Still with all four paws on the ground while performing weight shifting exercises — to get the most benefit out of the activity .

-Fortunately, this loss can be regained very quickly.
-Working on standing still initially on a flat surface is a key exercise.
+Initially, work on having your dog stand still on a flat surface.
 This may be performed any place or anywhere.
-Standing still for ten seconds before eating, before going outside, etc., is something anyone can incorporate into a program.
-Or it can be part of your basic obedience training, such as ‘stand for exam’ or even a ‘moving stand.’
+Standing still for ten seconds on a walk, before eating, before going outside, etc., is something anyone can incorporate into a a daily routine.
+Or it can be part of your basic training, such as an obedience ‘stand for exam’ or a rally ‘stand and walk around.’
 Whether it is a pup, athletic dog, or a super senior, this is something simple any dog can do.

 Standing Still on the Ground: once the dog places itself in a comfortable position, it should be able to hold that position without moving its paws for 10, 20, 30 seconds.